Introduction

 **Percentage of international students represents those attending on a work visa.

-Both the Weekend and Evening program profiles are similar regarding test scores, GPA, and work experience, but they differ to a higher degree in demographic.
+Both the Weekend and Evening program profiles are similar regarding test scores, GPA, and work experience, but they differ to a higher degree in demographics.
 There is a higher percentage of women in the Evening program than in the Weekend program, yet a lower percentage of international students and students with advanced degrees.

-But how do these statistics compare to the full time MBA program?
+But how do these statistics compare to the full-time MBA program?
 By looking at the class profile of Chicago Booth's full-time students, you can then begin to better understand the level of competition for the part-time program.

-The following is an approximate class profile for Chicago Booth’s full time MBA program.
+The following is an approximate class profile for Chicago Booth’s full-time MBA program.

-As you can see, the full time program seems to be a bit more competitive.
-The average GPA of full time students is 3.6, which would land at the higher end of the GPA ranges of the part time programs.
-Furthermore, the average GMAT score of full time students is 730.
-The GMAT ranges of part time students show that 730 is at the high end of scores for these students, suggesting that the full time program has a higher level of admissions competition than the part time program.
+Furthermore, the average GMAT score of full-time students is 729.
+The GMAT ranges of part-time students show that 729 is at the high end of scores for these students, suggesting that the full-time program has a higher level of admissions competition than the part-time program.

-Eligibility and How to Apply to the Chicago Booth Part Time MBA Program
+Eligibility and How to Apply

-To apply to the Chicago Booth Part Time MBA Programs, "you must have completed an undergraduate program at an accredited US college or university, or its equivalent in another country."
 Also, because the program is designed for working professionals, the admissions committee looks for candidates currently holding full-time positions.
 There is no minimum cut-off for grades, test scores, or years of work experience.

 How to Apply

 Booth uses an online application process, so you will need to register a username and password through their application website.
 You do not need to complete the entire application in one sitting, but you do need to submit all application materials before 11:59 p.m.
 CST on the day of the deadline of your preferred round.
-The admissions committee accepts applications on a rolling basis, and you should expect to hear a decision on your admission four to six weeks after submission.

 Application Materials